-- All children are discussed and any with SEND, or who are thought to be vulnerable, are discussed in length with both the SENDCo, Pastoral team and teaching staff at the Local Secondary School.
+- All children are discussed and any with SEND, or who are thought to be vulnerable, are discussed in length with both the SENDCo and teaching staff at the Local Secondary School.
 Both the SENDCo from TPS (The Petersfield School) and from Herne Junior School meet on a regular basis to aid transition. - The above children have additional visits to the Secondary School they will be attending and meet the Key People they may need support from.
-This helps them familiarise themselves with the environment. - Parents of Year 6 Vulnerable children may be part of individual meetings with TPS SENDCo, Pastoral team and Herne staff. - Our Local Secondary School visits Herne Junior School to answer any questions that may be worrying our Year 6 children. - We encourage our Year 6 children's parents to visit the Secondary School so that they can ask questions directly and help for a smooth transition. - We will liaise with all relevant schools that transfer to or from Herne, including private and special schools.
+This helps them familiarise themselves with the environment. - Our Local Secondary School visits Herne Junior School to answer any questions that may be worrying our Year 6 children. - We encourage our Year 6 children's parents to visit the Secondary School so that they can ask questions directly and help for a smooth transition. - We will liaise with all relevant schools that transfer to or from Herne, including private and special schools.
 We also link with relevant agencies for children who have been home educated or have received 'Education Other Than at School' (EOTAS).